Alzheimer's disease and related dementias

 Most agree that the components of good brain health include:

-- ability to plan and carry out tasks
+- Ability to plan and carry out tasks

-- remembered skills
+- Remembered skills

-- the ability to live a purposeful life
+- The ability to live a purposeful life

 Some people never develop a serious decline in cognitive function and not all who develop mild cognitive impairment develop dementia.
 Talk to a health care professional about concerns regarding changes in memory, thinking or reasoning.

-Causes of Azlehimer's disease and related dementias
+Causes of Alzheimer's disease and related dementias

 Who has Alzheimer's disease and related dementias?

-Experts estimate more than 5.5 million Americans may have Alzheimer's disease.2 More than ninety percent of Alzheimer’s disease and related dementia cases occur in people age sixty and older.
+Experts estimate more than 5.5 million Americans may have Alzheimer's disease.
+More than ninety percent of Alzheimer’s disease and related dementia cases occur in people age sixty and older.
 A small number of people, age thirty to sixty years, develop “early-onset” Alzheimer’s disease.
 This “early-onset” form of the disease often runs in families.

 In American communities, only about half of the people who would meet the criteria for Alzheimer’s disease or related dementias have been diagnosed.
-In addition, there is a higher incidence of Alzheimer's disease and dementia among Blacks and Hispanics compared to non-Hispanic Whites.3
+In addition, there is a higher incidence of Alzheimer's disease and dementia among Blacks and Hispanics compared to non-Hispanic Whites.

 Prevention and treatment